ndierckx/NOVOPlasty/README.md

 Save assembled reads = All the reads used for the assembly will be stored in seperate files; if option 2 is used, the
                        original ids will be retained. (yes/no/2) Seed Input           = The path to the file that contains the seed sequence.
+Extend seed directly = This gives the option to extend the seed directly, in stead of finding matching reads.
+Only use this when your seed
-Reference (optional) = If a reference is available, you can give here the path to the fasta file.
+                       originates from the same sample and there are no possible mismatches (yes/no) Reference (optional) = If a reference is available, you can give here the path to the fasta file.
                        The assembly will still be de novo, but references of the same genus can be used as a guide to resolve duplicated regions in the plant mitochondria or the inverted repeat in the chloroplast.